practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 In order to make this decision, you need to understand what these methods are doing under the hood.
-The differences may be trivial for spawning a development console, but picking one of these over another in a production environment can have major implications.
+The differences may be trivial for spawning a development console, but picking one of these methods over another in a production environment can have major implications.

-In this article we're going to re-implement the key parts of these process spawning primitives to get a better understanding of how they work and where they're most applicable.
-Afterwards you'll have a greater understanding of how process spawning works regardless of programming language and you'll have a grip on which methods are most applicable given different situations.
+In this article, we're going to reimplement the key parts of these process-spawning primitives to get a better understanding of how they work and where they're most applicable.
+Afterward, you'll have a greater understanding of how process spawning works regardless of programming language and you'll have a grip on which methods are most applicable in different situations.

-## Starting Somewhere
+## Starting somewhere

-I have already hinted at a few different process spawning methods, but Ruby has a ton of them.
-Off the top of my head there's: `Kernel#system`,
+I have already hinted at a few different process-spawning methods--Ruby has a ton of them.
+Off the top of my head, there's: `Kernel#system`,
 <code>Kernel#\`</code>, `IO.popen`, `Process.spawn`, `open`, `shell`, `open3`,
 `pty`, and probably more.
 All of these ship with Ruby, some in the core and others in the standard library.

 All of these spawning methods boil down to the same pattern, but we're not going to implement them all.
-To save time we'll stick with implementing `system` and the backticks method.
-For the unfamiliar, either of these methods can be called with a shell command as the argument.
-Both handle the command in slightly different ways with slightly different outputs.
+To save time, we'll stick with implementing `system` and the backtick method.
+Either of these methods can be called with a shell command as the argument.
+Both handle the command in slightly different ways with slightly different outputs:

 ```
 system('ls -l') #=> true